 Ensure you can deploy to production at any time in a manner that is fast, reliable, and sustainable.

-The same is true with software delivery: the limit of how fast you can build software is usually not determined by how fast a developer can build new features, but by how quickly you can get those features to your users without causing bugs, outages, security incidents, and other problems.
-That’s why CI/CD is all about putting safety mechanisms in place, such as automated tests, code reviews, and feature toggles, so that you can release software faster without putting your product and users at risk.
+This is why CI/CD is all about putting safety mechanisms in place, such as automated tests, code reviews, and feature toggles, so that you can release software faster without putting your product and users at risk.
 The more you can limit the risk—the safer you can make it for developers to release features—the faster you can go.
+This is why virtually all the companies you heard about in The Impact Of World-Class Software Delivery use CI/CD.

 As your company grows, you’re going to start to hitting new bottlenecks that limit your ability to go fast.
 Some of these bottlenecks will be from forces outside your company: more users, more load, more requirements.
 Some of these bottlenecks will be from forces within your company: more products, more teams, more developers.
 To be able to handle these new demands, you will need to learn how to work with multiple environments and multiple teams, which is the focus of Part 6.